Lelone History, Family Crest & Coats of Arms

 Jean de Lalonde, born in 1640, married Marie Barbary in 1669 in Montreal, Quebec.
 Together they had four children, three sons and one daughter.
 Two of their sons, Jean-Baptiste and Guillaume, eventually married and have many descendants in Canada.

-Important Dates for the Lelone family
+Early History of the Lelone family

 This web page shows only a small excerpt of our Lelone research.
 Another 165 words (12 lines of text) covering the years 1646, 1657, 1665, 1726, 1732, 1792, and 1807 are included under the topic Early Lelone History in all our PDF Extended History products and printed products wherever possible.